- Cambridge-Isanti Schools

 - all school district personnel who are responsible for enforcing this policy.

-- The school district may post the policy on the school district’s website, in addition to providing the required written notification described above.
+- The school district will post this policy on the school district’s website, or the website of the organization where the meal is served, in addition to providing the required written notification described above.

 Legal References: